JuliaForNovice/Julia-Programming-for-Nervous-Beginners/README.md

 # Julia Programming for Nervous Beginners

 A course for people who have never programmed, and who are unsure whether they are suited to programming.
+Here's a [link to a CTAN site](https://rcweb.dartmouth.edu/doc/texmf-dist/doc/latex/verse/verse.pdf)

 We are guided by three slogans: